can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 After this step is done an instance of `<post-file>` is initialized and we can already do all sorts of things with it, not just publishing.
-For example we can check if it's a draft.
+For example, we can check if it's a draft.
 But let's publish.

-For that we need co convert this object to the format `lj.postevent` understands.
+For that we need to convert this object to the format `lj.postevent` understands.
 For this `to-xmlrpc-struct` generic is defined, which is super handy since I can do an implementation for both `<post>` and `<post-file>` and use whatever is at hand.
 For example for a new post